Why Your Brand is Like a Flower: A Branding Framework

 Understanding the flower framework transforms how you approach branding:

-You start with roots, not petals:
+You start with your roots, not the petals:

 Before you even think about colors or logos, you dig deep into your foundational why.